Privacy Policy

 Account data.
 When you sign up, we collect your first name, last name, and email address.
 We also store the date and time your account was created.

 Profile data.
-During and after onboarding, you may choose to provide your date of birth, location (town or city), a profile photo, information about your educational institutions, qualifications and grades, achievements and extracurricular activities, university applications and their status, work experience and internships, hobbies and interests, and a short personal biography.
+During and after onboarding, you may choose to provide your date of birth, location (town or city), a profile photo and a cover photo, information about your educational institutions, qualifications and grades, achievements and extracurricular activities, university applications and their status, work experience and internships, hobbies and interests, and a short personal biography.

 Notification data.
-We store notifications generated by activity on your account, such as likes, comments, connection requests, and messages.
+We store notifications generated by activity on your account, such as likes, comments, connection requests, accepted connections, direct messages, challenge answers, and Study Room invites.

 Usage data.
 We store the number of times your profile has been viewed by other users.

 Technical data.
 Firebase, our backend provider operated by Google LLC, may collect technical information including your IP address and device information as part of standard platform operation.
+We also use Google reCAPTCHA and Firebase App Check to protect against bots and abuse, which may collect device and usage information.
 Please refer to Google's privacy policy for details of this processing.

 How We Use Your Data

-We use the data we collect to provide and operate the Scholar platform, allow you to create and display your academic profile, enable you to connect and communicate with other students, show you content from students you are connected to, send you notifications about activity on your account, calculate and display your profile completeness score, enable other signed-in users to find your profile via search, and improve the platform over time.
+We use the data we collect to provide and operate the Scholar platform, allow you to create and display your academic profile, enable you to connect and communicate with other students, enable Study Rooms and other collaborative features, show you content from students you are connected to, apply the privacy and visibility settings you have chosen, show you notifications about activity on your account, send you account-related emails such as email verification and password reset, calculate and display your profile completeness score, enable other signed-in users to find your profile via search, and improve the platform over time.

 We do not use your data for automated decision-making or profiling that has legal or similarly significant effects on you.